antitokens/solana-collider/README.md

 ### 3. `.env` file

-Make sure you have the necessary fields set in your `.env` file for this step onwards.
+Make sure you have copied the necessary fields from the previous step and set them in your `.env` file.

 ```
 SOLANA_API="http://localhost:8899"